By: Beth Blevins

 The group is already planning to hold the next EMS Day at the Capitol, finding a time that fits the legislature’s biennial calendar.

-Wisconsin Office of Rural Health’s assessment tool, Attributes of a Successful Rural Ambulance Service, is available online for free for any ambulance service or organization working with ambulance services in any state.
+Wisconsin Office of Rural Health’s assessment tool, , is available online for free for any ambulance service or organization working with ambulance services in any state.

 Kevin Jacobson is the Rural Communities Program Manager at the Wisconsin Office of Rural Health, within the UW School of Medicine and Public Health, where he manages various community outreach programs and hosts training and educational events for rural hospitals, clinics and EMS services.
 Kevin also manages the Wisconsin Health Professions Loan Assistance Program, a health care provider recruitment and retention effort focusing on underserved rural and urban communities.
 Kevin grew up in Madison, Wisconsin.
 He received his undergraduate degree from UCLA and his Masters of Public Policy from the University of Southern California.
 At the Syracuse University Environmental Finance Center he was a program manager working with rural New York communities on environmental and infrastructure development projects.

 Working for a SORH, you have a variety of responsibility.
 You are not doing the same thing all the time.
 Also, the people in the office and around the state are passionate and dedicated to improving health in their communities.
 It feels good to provide resources to address this great need across the state.